saif-sohel/music_suggestion/README.md

 # music_suggestion
-A simple deep learning project which will try to determine the atmosphere of the given image and provides music suggestion based on the determined atmosphere
+A deep learning project which will try to determine the atmosphere of the given image and provides music suggestion based on the determined atmosphere